 - This was a main plot point in both versions of The Nutty Professor.
 In both versions, the titular professor invents a way to change himself from a nerdy looking fellow in the original film (and a rather overweight guy in the remake, as shown in the page image) into a smooth ladies man.
 The original even concluded with the titular professor coming clean to a large group of people while he lets the formula wear off.
 There are no cuts, and both the professor and his alter ego were played by Jerry Lewis, so the transformation is almost entirely just Lewis changing his physical mannerisms and putting on a pair of glasses.

-- Anne Bowman from Psycho Beach Party (Chicklet's Split Personality) looks the exact same during her scenes but her confidence and behaviour, using her body language, makes her much more of a sex object than Chicklet's shy and Tomboy-behaviour.
-In-Universe, that is.
+- Anne Bowman from Psycho Beach Party (Chicklet's Split Personality) looks the exact same during her scenes but her confidence and behavior, using her body language, makes her seem sexier compared to Chicklet's shy and tomboyish nature.

 - Probably inevitably, there have been at least two versions of The Strange Case of Dr. Jekyll and Mr. Hyde in which Jekyll changes from man to (gorgeous) woman.
 The older version, Dr. Jekyll and Sister Hyde, was a Hammer Horror movie that dragged in Burke and Hare and Jack the Ripper, to boot.
 The second was Dr. Jekyll and Ms. Hyde, which was more of a comedy, though Ms. Hyde was still evil.

 - Tyler Durden (Brad Pitt) in Fight Club is The Narrator's (Edward Norton) more charismatic alter-ego.
 In his own words, he "look(s) like you want to look and fuck(s) like you want to fuck."
 Interestingly, since he only looks like Brad Pitt to the Narrator, the difference is entirely in his actions and attitude.